- The ADB command not found error can be due to an outdated ADB interface driver.

 - Open Command Prompt.

 - Navigate to the directory where Android SDK is installed in Command Prompt.
-By default it should be:
+By default, it should be one of the paths below:

 - Try running the ADB command from these directories.